ShahiCodes/MERN-Movie-Reviewer/README.md

 # MERN-Movie-Recommender
-Full stack web app using the MERN(MongoDB, Express, React, and Node.js) stack and autoencoders to the task of making movie recommendations.
+Full stack web app using the MERN(MongoDB, Express, React, and Node.js) stack and autoencoders with Pandas, NumPy and Tensorflow(Keras) for the task of making movie recommendations.
+CRUD(Create, Read, Update and Delete) movie reviews/ratings to be recommended movies.

 MERN:
 <ul>